agelmore/agelmore.github.io/_posts/2014-11-29-CONCOCTpipeline.md

 First, cut up the contigs into chunks less than 10kb so that there isn't a bias towards mapping onto long contigs.

-**To run concoct on axiom, I have to enter the concoct environment.
+**To run concoct on axiom, I have to enter the concoct environment that I created during installation.
 I made an alias so I just type "concoctenv" before submitting my jobs.**

 ```
 cd $CONCOCT_SPECIES/run1